neo4j-examples/neo4jXtestcontainers/README.md

 Upgrading the database version is now as easy as pointing to another image.

+## Step 3b:

+For example to Neo4j 5.13, applications stays unchanged, just as it should.

 ## Misc

 ### Dependencies of Neo4j 4.4 test harness